gcassel/Modular-Organizing-Terminology/README.md

 _** Until 12 March 2025, Inclusive Organizing Texts was known as Modular Organizing Terminology, and its sole purpose was to host the MOT ontology and definitions, which are now in IOT's [terms](https://github.com/inclusiveorg/iot/tree/master/terms) folder. **_

+### Topics

+The new _topics_ folder will be used to compose modular hypertexts on many interrelated subjects.
+These git files could replace much of Inclusive Organizing's use of Google Workspace.

 ### Terms (Terminology)
 _(The following description now applies to IOT/terms)_